 At Tampa General Hospital we have tremendous experience in kidney transplantation.
-The TGH Living Kidney Donor program is one of the leaders in the state of Florida in living donor transplantation..
-In fact, we have performed over 1,000 living kidney donor transplants, which makes us the #2 transplant center in the state for total volume.
-Living donor kidney transplantation provides patients with another option for transplant.
-Living kidney donation provides several advantages over a transplant from a deceased donor.
+The TGH Living Kidney Donor program is one of the leaders in the state of Florida in living-donor kidney transplantation.
+In fact, we have performed over 1,000 living-donor kidney transplants, which makes us the #2 transplant center in the state for total volume.
+Living-donor kidney transplantation provides patients with another option for transplant.
+Living-donor kidney donation provides several advantages over a transplant from a deceased donor.
 The most important, is a shorter waiting time for an organ.
-Approximately, 100,000 people are waiting for a kidney transplant in the United States.
-At Tampa General Hospital, our living donor kidney transplant program is helping to make more kidney transplants available to those who need them.
-Below are some frequently asked questions about living donor kidney transplantation.
+Approximately 100,000 people are waiting for a kidney transplant in the United States.
+At Tampa General Hospital, our living kidney donor program is helping to make more kidney transplants available to those who need them.
+Below are some frequently asked questions about living-donor kidney transplantation.
 Additionally, you can find financial information for organ donors and tips on finding a living donor.
 If we can be of further help in answering your questions about living kidney donation, please e-mail us at firstname.lastname@example.org or call (813) 844-5669, or 1-800-505-7769.
 Press 5 for the kidney transplant program, then 3 for the living kidney donor program for a confidential phone consultation.

 What is a living donor kidney transplant?